Maha-Sangram

 Maha-Sangram (also known in the UK as The Big Battle) is a 1990 Indian Hindi-language action drama film, directed by Mukul Anand.
 The film features an ensemble cast of Vinod Khanna, Govinda, Aditya Pancholi, Madhuri Dixit, Shaheen, Sonu Walia, and Amjad Khan.
-The film is best known for bringing Aditya Pancholi into the limelight, as it was his show-stealing performance and his first commercial success in Bollywood.
-His performance as the angry villain Thakur was critically acclaimed and widely accepted, thus becoming the main reason for the movie's success.

 Plot

 Uttar Pradesh-based Vishal gets a telegram from Santa Cruz Police Station that his younger collegian brother, Arjun, is dead.
 Distraught he travels to Bombay, collects his brothers ashes, and finds out that Arjun met a violent death.
 With the aid of a street-smart con-woman and her mentor, Babu Kasai Hyderabadi, he then sets out to find who killed his brother - not knowing that soon he will be drawn into the dark world of Godha and Vishwaraj.